A story in four chapters presenting the potential for a fast-forward in evolution through a guided tour.

 - Buzz, learn and lead- Chapter 2

-- Just Believe: Foreword and Chapter 1
+- Buzz, learn and lead, Chapter 1

 After R & D and technical management experience of over three decades in petroleum and organic chemical industry, have been devoting the past fifteen years to the study of Tamil and Sanskrit classics, including dharmic works and doing some serious translation work.
 Have been a significant contributor to the medha journal almost since its inception upto 2013 and expect to continue my association with it.